National Science Foundation

 For DoE DMP guidelines, please see: http://science.energy.gov/funding-opportunities/digital-data-management/

-"All proposals or project plans submitted to NASA for scientific research funding will be required to include a Data Management Plan (DMP) that describes whether and how data generated through the course of the proposed research will be shared and preserved (including timeframe), or explains why data sharing and/or preservation are not possible or scientifically appropriate."
+"All proposals or project plans submitted to NASA for scientific research funding will be required to include a DMP.
+The DMP should describe whether and how data generated through the course of the proposed research will be shared and preserved (including timeframe), or explain why data sharing and/or preservation are not possible or scientifically appropriate.
+At a minimum, DMPs must describe how data sharing and preservation will enable validation of published results or how such results could be validated if data are not shared or preserved."

 For more information on NASA's DMP requirements, please see: http://www.nasa.gov/open/researchaccess/data-mgmt